-1 Throughout this paper "measure costs" is used generically but refers to all cost elements needed to estimate the prices paid for both the high efficiency (measure case) technologies and their existing equipment or standard efficiency counterparts.
+&lt;sup>1 Throughout this paper "measure costs" is used generically but refers to all cost elements needed to estimate the prices paid for both the high efficiency (measure case) technologies and their existing equipment or standard efficiency counterparts.
 Whether the incremental measure cost or full measure cost is used to evaluate measure cost effectiveness depends upon the measure application type.

-Without established guidelines for statewide measures, diverging from best practices may become too easy since reviews are performed one measure at a time.
-This framework ensures a reasonable standard of estimating measure costs that will satisfy the Cal TF goals of accuracy, transparency, cost efficiency, and consistency.
+estimating measure costs that will satisfy the Cal TF goals of accuracy, transparency, cost efficiency, and consistency.